-Do you want to understand what all the different types of servers are in computers networks?
+Do you want to understand what all the different types of servers that are present in computers networks?

 Let's list them all quickly, then go through each of them and explain them in more detail: